 Click a listing and you will be able to read everything the company is looking for.
 Requirements may include a certain level of education, years writing, or experience in the industry.

 Click the blue “Apply For Job” button to send your application.
 This will forward you to wherever the business hosts their applications, such as Google Forms.

 Linkedin isn’t just for networking and connecting with colleagues.
-It’s also a very effective way to find freelance writing opportunities.
+It’s also a very effective way to find a freelance writing gig.

 Businesses will always check out your profile to determine your level of skill and expertise.
 If it looks blank and boring, what impression does that give?

 Moving on, you want to visit the jobs section via the top navigation.
 In the first field, enter a keyword like “writer,” “content writer,” or “freelance writer.”
 This will display the most relevant results.

 Click an interesting looking position and you will find all of the job information on the right.
 Clicking the “Save” button will save it if you wish to look at it later.